弘前大学大学院 地域社会研究科

 Training highly-specialized professionals in the field

-The Regional Social Research Program was established in 2002 with the goal of actively contributing to the
+The Regional Social Research Program was established in 2002 with the goal of actively contributing to the realization of dynamic and vital regional communities.

-to cope practically with the unique challenges posed by different regions, and to conduct research with viable and
+This program was instituted to train individuals to be able to cope practically with the unique challenges posed by different regions, and to conduct research with viable and pragmatic results.

 Doctoral Degree (Philosophy)

 This is a three-year independent doctoral research program.
-It consists of three
+It consists of three courses: Regional Industry, Regional Culture, and Regional Political Studies.

-currently working professionals in a variety of fields related to regional society enroll in
+Many currently working professionals in a variety of fields related to regional society enroll in this program to study, research, write their dissertations, and earn a PhD in three years.

 Overview